 Claimed as the “oasis on the plains,” and ranked as one of the top 15 park beaches by Reserve America, Jackson Lake State Park is well-known for boating, fishing, swimming, waterskiing, and of course its sandy beach!

 Roughly an hour and a half east of Ft.
-Collins, Jackson Lake State Park is a favorite summertime escape for those living along the front range and eastern plains with its shallow warm waters that feed in from the South Platte River.
+Collins in Orchard, Jackson Lake State Park is a favorite summertime escape for those living along the front range and eastern plains with its shallow warm waters that feed in from the South Platte River.
 Its sandy bottom beaches welcome swimmers and sunbathers to the lake’s southern and western shores in designated areas.

 While summer is the best time to visit, camping is available year round with opportunities for hiking, biking, birding, and ice fishing.